kelynnski/kelynnski.github.io/_portfolio/portfolio-1.md

    def create_context(
        self, question, df, max_len=1800, size="ada"
    ):
-       """
-       Create a context for a question by finding the most similar context from the dataframe
-       """

        sources = []
        #Get the embeddings for the question
        q_embeddings = openai.Embedding.create(input=question, engine='text-embedding-ada-002')['data'][0]['embedding']